JuniorDesign2311/JIA2311-TheRedline/README.md

 * Functioning Location Permission Services
 * Current Location Functionality
 * Event Map Markers
+* Split the databse "users" into "hosts" and "attendees"

 ### Bug Fixes
 * Fixed an issue in which certain buttons pressed would result in Render Errors due to invalid objects.